dylhack/matrix-nim-sdk/CONTRIBUTING.md

    +-feature/
 ```

 Everything relies on the core modules.
-It will also help prevent merge
+This will help prevent merge
 conflicts if all of the essentials are done and out of the way.
 The second
 helpful approach for preventing merge conflicts is isolating each feature in
-it's own folder under whatever category it fits under.
+it's own folder under whatever category it fits under (client server / appservice).

 The client folder is dedicated towards the Client-Server API for Matrix.
 The
 appservice folder is dedicated towards the Appservice-Server API for Matrix.
-Each feature relating to one of those API's is isolated in it's own folder.
+As for utilities, if they're shared amongst both then they will go under `src/utils`.

 ## Making a Module
 If you're working on a new file (aka module) this is the structure of which